Imoptimal/animations-by-imoptimal/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 == Description ==
-Make anything on Your website animate when its inside the screens viewport (using CSS selectors).
+Make anything on your website animate either when its inside the screens viewport or when its hovered over (using CSS selectors).
 It includes more than 70 types of animation (from animate.css library), and provides option to set the animation duration, number of repetitions, animation delay, as well as the option to trigger animation repeatedly every time the selected items enter screens viewport.

 Key Features:
-* Possibility to set the number of animation groups that You can target with different animation settings (up to 100 groups).
+* Possibility to set the number of animation groups that you can target with different animation settings (up to 100 groups).
-* Add the items (CSS selectors) you would like to animate when they enter the screens viewport (visible area of a web page).
+* Add the items (CSS selectors) you would like to either animate when they enter the screens viewport (visible area of a web page) or when hovered over.
 * Select the type of animation for that group of items (over 70 types, based on the popular CSS library animate.css) - and see the preview on every animation selection.
-* Option to select the duration of the animation (1 - 5 sec).
+* Option to select the duration of the animation (0.5 - 5 sec).
 * Option to select the repetition of the animation (Once, Twice... - Five Times; Infinite is also an option).
 * Option to choose if the animation will be triggered every time selected items enter screens viewport (not just once).
+There is also an option to trigger animation on hover instead.
-* Option to choose the delay duration of animation when entering screens viewport (1 - 5 sec).
+* Option to choose the delay duration of animation when entering screens viewport (0.5 - 5 sec).

 == Installation ==

 1. Login to your WordPress admin area
 2. Search for 'Animations by Imoptimal'
-3. Click to install Animations by Imoptimal
+3. Click to install 'Animations by Imoptimal'
 4. Activate through the Plugins menu in WordPress or when asked during installation
 5. Set your options from the Settings -> 'Animations by Imoptimal' admin area